 - skin rash

-In most cases under-eye swelling goes away on its own.
+In most cases, under-eye swelling goes away on its own.
 Whether or not you need treatment depends on the cause.
-Your doctor may prescribe treatment such as:
+A healthcare professional may prescribe:

 - anti-allergy medication

 - oral antibiotic or antiviral medication

 - antibacterial ointment